saarman/uganda-tsetse-LG/README.md

 ## Citation & License

 If you use these scripts or refer to our data, please cite:
-> Saarman NP et al. (2025) “Landscape genetics of *Glossina fuscipes fuscipes* in Uganda,” *Journal of Vector Ecology*, DOI:XXX.
+> Saarman NP et al. (2025) “Landscape genetics of *Glossina fuscipes fuscipes* in Uganda,” In prepartion for publication in *Insects: Spatial Population Genetics in Insects*, [URL:https://www.mdpi.com/journal/insects/special_issues/C9FL984799](https://www.mdpi.com/journal/insects/special_issues/C9FL984799).

 Licensed under MIT.
 See `LICENSE` for full terms.